burhanuddinbhopalwala/py-aws-sam-cdk-app/README.md

 # Activate the virtual environment
 source .venv/bin/activate

+# Upgrade pip to the latest version
+pip install --upgrade pip

 # Install the requests library as an example
 pip install requests

 # Run a Python script (replace with your actual script)
 python myscript.py

+# Uninstall the requests library as an example
+pip uninstall requests

 # Install all project dependencies from requirements.txt
 pip install -r requirements.txt

 # Install all dev-dependencies from requirements-dev.txt
 pip install -r requirements-dev.txt

+# List the installed dependencies
+pip list

 # Deactivate the virtual environment
 deactivate